Mastering Light Gauge Steel Frames

 In this topic we look at the specific safety considerations when working with LGS framing and components.

-In this topic, we look at a few common tools that make LGS installations both safer and more efficient.
+In this topic, we look at a few common tools that make LGS frame installations both safer and more efficient.

-While many on-site activities are the same regardless of construction materials, working with LGS has some specific differences.
+While many on-site activities are the same regardless of construction materials, working with LGS framing has some specific differences.

 This topic shares tips for the handling and storage of LGS frames when on site.